Election-Tech-Initiative/electionguard-cpp/README.md

 - A [C++17](https://isocpp.org/get-started) standard compliant compiler is required to build the core library.
 While any modern compiler should work, the library is tested on a subset.
 Check out the [github actions](#) to see what is officially supported.
 - [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
 This approach is recommended to simplify the command line experience.
 This is built in for MacOS and Linux.
 For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
 The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
-- [CMake 3.14](https://cmake.org/) is used to simplify the build experience.
+- [CMake](https://cmake.org/) is used to simplify the build experience.

 ### 🤖 Android